JetBrains/java-annotations/README.md

 ## Using the annotations
 The annotations are published on [Maven Central](http://repo1.maven.org/maven2/org/jetbrains/annotations/) and [JCenter](https://jcenter.bintray.com/org/jetbrains/annotations/).
-To add a dependency using gradle write the following in `build.gradle` file:
+To add a dependency using gradle write the following in the `build.gradle` file:
 ```
 dependencies {
     compileOnly 'org.jetbrains:annotations:17.0.0'